 Our laboratory is interested in molecular mechanisms on RNA-mediated epigenetic regulations of gene expression and their role in Drosophila.
-The current research focuses: the piRNA pathways, RNA-based immune system against transposable elements (TEs); histone modifications and their machinery; germ line development; RNA epigenetics; high-throughput technologies; and genetic resource (NIG-FLY) for research in Drosophila.
+The current research focuses: Epitranscriptome and its regulators, piRNA pathways, RNA-based immune system against transposable elements (TEs); histone modifications and their machinery; germ line development; high-throughput technologies; and genetic resource (NIG-FLY) for research in Drosophila.

 Transposable elements (TEs) occupy a large proportion of many eukaryotic genomes and their movement and accumulation play beneficial roles in the evolution of organisms.
 A new TE insertion at a genomic location can alter the transcriptome, which may compromise cell viability and threaten the integrity of the host genome.
 Thus, TEs should be recognized and repressed to maintain genome integrity.
 It is now over half a century since the discovery of TEs by Barbara McClintock, but large gaps still remain in our knowledge of exactly how TEs are recognized and repressed.
 The discoveries of PIWI-interacting RNAs (piRNAs) have given insights into the molecules that recognize TEs and how TEs are repressed.￼